 Each Aging & Disability Resource Center must have a written confidentiality policy that conforms to laws and regulations to protect and safeguard client information contained in paper and electronic files.
 Programs will ensure that client information remains confidential in accordance with state and federal law, the AAA Policies and Procedures Manual, contractual requirements, and program standards.

 The client must give the ADRC Specialist explicit written or verbal consent for information to be disclosed to another agency or person.
+Verbal consent will be documented in the client record.
 Use of the Washington State Health Care Authority Authorization for Release of Information consent form HCA 80-020 is recommended when obtaining written consent to contact DSHS, or other entities.
 Release of information without consent is permissible only when ADRC personnel report suspected abuse, neglect, abandonment and/or exploitation or when the client is in imminent danger to self or others.
 ADRC personnel are mandatory reporters to Adult Protective Services (APS) and Child Protective Services (CPS).
 See Section J. Mandatory Reporting.

 B. Awareness